Nigerian archbishop kidnapped in Delta released

 The archbishop’s abduction is arguably the most high-profile since the mother of Nigeria’s Finance Minister and former World Bank Managing Director Ngozi Okonjo-Iweala was taken in December last year.
 She was later released.

-The Church of Nigeria, which says it has 18 million baptized members, has the world’s second biggest Anglican following after the Church of England.

-Reporting by Tife Owolabi; Writing by Joe Brock; Editing by Alison Williams
+The Church of Nigeria, which says it has 18 million baptised members, has the world’s second biggest Anglican following after the Church of England.
+(Reporting by Tife Owolabi; Writing by Joe Brock; Editing by Alison Williams)